City of Antioch , California

 • Pertinent federal, state, and local laws, codes, and regulations.

-• Understand the organization, operation, and services of the City and of outside agencies as necessary to assume assigned responsibilities.
+• Understand the organization and operation of the City and of outside agencies as necessary to assume assigned responsibilities.

 • Operate office equipment including computers and supporting word processing, spreadsheet, and database applications.